sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/defender-whats-new.jpg)

-5. Note the high-level numbers at the top menu, This view allows you to see a summary of your Azure subscriptions, Assessed resources, Active recommendations and Security alerts.
+5. Note the high-level numbers at the top menu, this view allows you to see a summary of your Azure subscriptions, Assessed resources, Active recommendations and Security alerts.

     ![](images/defender-overview.jpg)